sxyu/watplot/README.md

 - `file` may be a Filterbank (.fil) or HDF5 (.h5) data file in the Breakthrough Listen format
 - `f_start, f_end` specify the frequency range, default everything
 - `t_start, t_end` specify the time range, default everything
-- Append % after any frequency or time value to use a percent of the data instead of specifying the explicit percentage.
+- Append % after any frequency or time value to use a percent of the data instead of specifying the explicit values.
     - For example, `watplot file.fil 0% 50%` loads the lower half of the frequencies

 *GUI Controls:*